Location

 Addington Cemetery tour guide [258KB PDF]

-Guide based on cemetery tours that take place as part of annual Heritage Week events.
-The guides are from the research and notes of Richard L. N. Greenaway. -
+Guide based on cemetery tours that take place as part of Christchurch Heritage Festival events.
+The guides are from the research and notes of Richard L. N. Greenaway. - Transcriptions of headstones by the New Zealand Society of Genealogists, Canterbury branch

 Brief History